Mobility NEBourhoods: Participatory Development of "NEBourhood Hubs" as Multifunctional Mobility Centres

 Photographic data collection with photographer Sandra Singh, physical drifting with dancer Ralf Otto and finally joint modelling with architect Enrica Ferrucci were the interactive workshop formats with local residents in which the locations as well as the functions and design of the hubs were determined.

-Based on the residents' wishes and ideas, the local urban furniture manufacturer GRONARD realised the two "NEBourhood Hubs": in addition to shaded seating and book exchange shelves, there is also a library of things, a graffiti wall and various rental services for mobility aids and cargo bikes.
+Based on the residents' wishes and ideas, the local urban furniture manufacturer GRONARD created the two "NEBourhood Hubs": in addition to shaded seating and book exchange shelves, there is also a library of things, a graffiti wall and various rental services for mobility aids and cargo bikes.

 Digital tools for participatory urban development